Blockade: History

-Naval strategic thinkers, such as Sir Julian Corbett and Alfred Thayer Mahan, wrote that naval conflicts were won primarily by decisive battles, and but also by blockade.
+Naval strategic thinkers, such as Sir Julian Corbett (1854-1922) and Alfred Thayer Mahan (1840-1914), wrote that naval conflicts were won primarily by decisive battles, but also by blockade.

 Types of blockade

 Close, distant, and loose blockades

 A close blockade entails placing warships within sight of the blockaded coast or port, to ensure the immediate interception of any ship entering or leaving.
 It is both the most effective and the most difficult form of blockade to implement.
 Difficulties arise because the blockading ships must remain continuously at sea, exposed to storms and hardship, usually far from any support, and vulnerable to sudden attack from the blockaded side, whose ships may stay safe in harbor until they choose to come out.

 In a distant blockade, the blockaders stay well away from the blockaded coast and try to intercept any ships going in or out.
 This may require more ships on station, but they can usually operate closer to their bases, and are at much less risk from enemy raids.
 This was almost impossible prior to the 16th century due to the nature of the ships used.

 A loose blockade is a close blockade where the blockading ships are withdrawn out of sight from the coast (behind the horizon) but no farther.
 The object of loose blockade is to lure the enemy into venturing out but to stay close enough to strike.

 British admiral Horatio Nelson applied a loose blockade at Cádiz in 1805.
 The Franco-Spanish fleet under Pierre-Charles Villeneuve then came out, resulting in the Battle of Trafalgar.